-One of the more dramatic ones is when Harry gives one of these to Queen Mab at the end of Ghost Story.
-When she brings him back to life, Harry says he will honor his word, but must do it his way, or else he becomes a mindless thug.
+- When he verbally shuts down Queen Mab at the end of Ghost Story.
+When she brings him back to life, Harry says he will honor his word, but must do it his way, or else he becomes a mindless thug, exactly what Mab doesn't want.
 In a partial subversion, the recipient is both furious and elated at this statement.

 Go back.
 You call yourself some kind of goddess and you know nothing, madam, nothing!
 What don't die can't live.
 What don't live can't change.
 What don't change can't learn.
 The smallest creature that dies in the grass knows more than you.
 You're right.
 I'm older.
 You've lived longer than me but I'm older than you.
 And better'n you.
 And, madam, that ain't hard.